 - Grass skirts

-Creative invitations set the mood for your Hawaiian luau party and can build excitement before the big day arrives.
-If you have the time to make your own invitations, here are a few ideas to get your creative juices flowing.
+The invitations for your upcoming event will set the mood for your Hawaiian luau party and can build excitement before the big day arrives.
+If you have the time to make your own invitations, here are a few ideas of how you can deliver the details in a themed way:

 - Cut a tropical flower out of colorful construction paper.
-Run a glue stick around the edges and sprinkle with pink, yellow, or blue glitter.
+Run a glue stick around the edges and then sprinkle the space with pink, yellow, or blue glitter.
 Write your party details in the center of the flower.

-- Write the party details on an inflated beach ball.
+- Write the particulars of the event on an inflated beach ball.
 Deflate the ball and send it in a manila envelope.
 Your guests will have fun blowing it up to read the invitation!

 - Send your invitations in a package with a flower lei.
 Ask that guests wear the leis to the party.